$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-The coloron couples to light left-handed quarks (see Eq.~\eqref{eq:Coloron_couplings_3VL}) via the mixing $s_{25}^{Q}\approx s_{16}^{Q}$ of $\mathcal{O}(0.1)$, which interferes destructively with the flavour-universal term, allowing for a certain cancellation of the left-handed couplings to light quarks.
-This allows for a partial suppression of the coloron production, but it will still be produced via the flavour--universal right-handed couplings (see Eq.~\eqref{eq:coloron-RHcouplings_3VL}).
-The couplings to third generation left-handed quarks are much larger via the large mixing $s_{34}^{Q}$, however those are negligible for the coloron production, which takes place mostly via valence quarks.
-We have computed the coloron production cross section from $pp$ collisions with \texttt{Madgraph5\_aMC@NLO }\cite{Madgraph:2014hca} using the default \texttt{NNPDF23LO} PDF set and the coloron UFO model presented in \cite{Baker:2019sli}, publicly available in the \texttt{Feynrules} \cite{Feynrules:2013bka} model database (\url{https://feynrules.irmp.ucl.ac.be/wiki/LeptoQuark}).
-We verify in Fig.~\ref{fig:Coloron_Production} that coloron production is dominated by valence quarks, even though the coupling to bottoms is maximal.
 We estimate analytically the branching fraction to all SM quarks excluding tops, and then we compute the total cross section via the narrow width approximation.
-Finally, we confront our results with the limits for a $q\bar{q}$-initiated spin-1 resonance provided by CMS in Figure 10 of \cite{CMS:2019gwf}.
-The results are displayed in Fig.~\ref{fig:Coloron_dijet}, where we have varied $x_{25}^{\psi}=[0.3,1.2]$ and fixed the rest of parameters as in BP.
-We find the bound ranging from $M_{g'}\apprge2.5\,\mathrm{TeV}$ when $\kappa_{qq}\approx0$ and $M_{g'}\apprge3\,\mathrm{TeV}$ when $\kappa_{qq}\approx g_{s}^{2}/g_{4}^{2}$, where $\kappa_{qq}$ is the coupling of the coloron to first and second generation left-handed quarks.
+Finally, we confront our results with the limits for a $q\bar{q}$-initiated spin-1 resonance provided by CMS in Fig.~10 of \cite{CMS:2019gwf}.
+The results are displayed in Fig.~\ref{fig:Coloron_dijet}, where we have varied the coupling to light LH quarks $\kappa_{qq}$ and fixed the rest of parameters as in Table~\ref{tab:BP}.
+We find bounds ranging from $M_{g'}\apprge2.5\,\mathrm{TeV}$ when $\kappa_{qq}\approx0$ and $M_{g'}\apprge3\,\mathrm{TeV}$ when $\kappa_{qq}\approx g_{s}^{2}/g_{4}^{2}$.
 These bounds are slightly milder than those obtained in \cite{Cornella:2021sby}, the reason being that in \cite{Cornella:2021sby} right-handed bottom quarks are assumed to couple maximally to the coloron, while in our model this coupling is suppressed.